smhurf/lewagon_challenges/05-Production/05-Deploy-to-Production-day2/04-Deploy-Custom-Pipeline/README.md

 def convert_to_json_instances(X_test):
     return X_test.to_dict(orient="records")
 ```
-And remove the preprocessing step
+- Remove the preprocessing step
+- Dont forget to call `clean_df()` if you called it before your training task

 Now you can use your `predict.py` to get your predictions